 Big dreamer that I was, I wasn’t thinking of being like Elvis, although we had a few things in common.
-We were born nearby, very close to our Mother’s who thought we might be preachers had a deceased sibling, made early visits to a radio station, grew up poor in substandard housing, influenced by church attendance, and were searching for more exciting employment.
+We were born nearby, very close to our Mother’s who thought we might be preachers, had a deceased sibling, made early visits to a radio station, grew up poor in substandard housing, influenced by church attendance, and were searching for more exciting employment.
 Our mother’s middle name started with the letter L, and we both went on to serve in the US Army in Germany.
 Finally, we were both unpopular in high school until we started performing.

 I just wanted a job like those disc jockeys on WAMY in Amory, “working” in an air-conditioned studio.
 I could do that, introduce Elvis, play his records.
 Momma told me that I was a good performer.
-I had practiced-preached for her many times using two empty five-gallon lard cans stacked one atop another as my pulpit.
+I had practiced-preached for her many times, using two empty five-gallon lard cans stacked one atop another as my pulpit.
 Momma, a very religious woman, was pleased by my “sermons” and hoped that one day I might be a minister for the Lord.

 My eight year older brother Dale had a makeshift oil change rack just across the road (from our house) at the crest of a knoll; he secured blocks on the ground and then placed two narrow boards atop them for a car to drive onto.
 I would stand on the rack looking down a gentle slope, toward a small apple orchard just before dusk.

 Maybe Momma was on to something.
 Spreading the word might work for me with music, instead of preaching.
-I was sincere in my plan, because I loved music beyond the dream that it would get me off the farm.
+I was sincere in my plan because I loved music beyond the dream that it would get me off the farm.

 Interestingly, one of my favorite songs was Rock Around The Clock by Bill Haley & His Comets; it would become the Nation’s first Rock ‘n’ Roll hit.
 Guess who once opened for Bill Haley?
 Yep, Elvis.
 I was also drawn to The Four Lads, Dean Martin, Fats Domino, and others.
 I wanted to introduce those stars and their music to the masses via radio.
-Deep down, though, I dreaded the day when someone would tell me to stick farming.
+Deep down, though, I dreaded the day when someone would tell me to stick to farming.

-There would plenty of time for me to daydream, in the coming years, about my aspirations, while working on the farm, while in church, school, or when riding the bus to and from school 90 minutes a day.
+There would plenty of time for me to daydream, in the coming years, about my aspirations, while working on the farm, while in church, school, or when riding the bus to and from Hatley 90 minutes a day.

 When school started in August, students were dismissed early the first few weeks for the cotton harvest.
 Great, out of school early — to pick cotton!